MOscity/sensor-data-sync/README.md

 # sensor-data-sync
 Processes and time-synchronizes several sensor datas with custom scripts.

  Work in progress...

+Overview of Readme:
+- 0.)
+Systems and Packages required

+- 1.)
+Setup new sensor model settings.ini
+a.
+Set input parameters for new model in config.ini
+b.
+Run main.py
+c.
+Open new created settings.ini file and check if all is correct

+- 2.)
+Synchronization process
+a.
+Configure config.ini
+b.
+Run main.py

+- 3.)
+Create Custom Scripts
+a.
+Add your model to the functions Check_Pre_Scripts and Check_Post_Scripts
+b.
+Write your own Scripts
+c.
+Customize Scripts

-## Systems and Packages required
+## 0.)
+Systems and Packages required
-Python 3.6+,
+Python 3.6+
-configparser,
-pandas,
-numpy,
+configparser
+pandas
+numpy
 matplotlib

 ## 1.)
 Setup new sensor model settings.ini